The Cystic Fibrosis Foundation’s Public Policy Agenda 20124

 The CF Foundation calls upon state and federal decision-makers to provide access to specialized CF treatments and care centers by:

 - Promoting open access to accredited CF care centers and the medications that form the core of cystic fibrosis treatment; and prevent overly burdensome barriers to drugs that help people with CF stay healthy.

 - Developing Health Insurance Marketplaces that will ensure adequate and affordable coverage for high quality, specialized CF care.

 - Expanding state Medicaid programs to provide coverage for specialized CF treatments and care for people with the disease without sacrificing the quality or scope of services.

-The CF Foundation encourages elected officials to make certain that Medicaid, Medicare and state health programs provide comprehensive coverage for the specialized, quality care and treatments people with CF need to stay healthy.
+The CF Foundation encourages elected officials to make certain Medicaid, Medicare and state health programs provide vital resources and comprehensive coverage for the specialized, quality care and treatments people with CF need.
 The Foundation works to: